baichen318/arch-explorer/artifacts/fig2/README.md

 - Execution *w.* full benchmarks

-    If users reconfigure benchmarks in the docker image, users can conduct experiments with following instructions.
+    If users reconfigure benchmarks in the docker image, users can conduct experiments with the following instructions.

 	```bash
 	$ ./exp_fig2_full_benchmarks.sh